Skip to main content

 Updated this week

 Blissbook's policy library is infinitely customizable via filtering, grouping, and use of custom properties.
-You can create several different views of the same data to make it easy to jump into a particular work mode, whether that's reviewing content, responding to comments, checking the status of a policy under review, and more.
+You can create infinite different views of the same data to make it easy to jump into a particular work mode, whether that's reviewing content, responding to comments, checking the status of a policy under review, and more.

 Default Views